 Can American Sign Language be used as entrance criteria into the University of Alberta?

 - Yes.
-Oopen attached link for more information about the Modern Languages and Cultural Studies department at Univeristy of Alberta
+For more information, contact the Modern Languages and Cultural Studies department at Univeristy of Alberta

 Where can I take an American Sign Language class?

 - A number of opportunities exist in the Edmonton area for those interested in taking a class.
 Whether you are embarking on the ASL language and culture journey for the first time or you plan to deepen your knowledge, skills, understanding and/or appreciation, the right class and level exists for you.
 Below are a few options:

 ASL 15, 25, 35 - Contact Edmonton Public Schools for more information about which area high schools offer these courses

 How can I get a name sign?
 Does it need to come from someone in the Deaf community?

 - Yes.
 There are Deaf culture norms for how a person can get a name sign.
 The links below provide additional information about how to get a name sign.

 Where can I find out information about employment or volunteer opportunities at Alberta School for the Deaf?